tghosgor/threadpool11/README.md

 All non '_-dev_' branches are safe to use but prefer the latest version.

-###For more information and API documentation, head on to the [wiki](https://github.com/tghosgor/threadpool11/wiki/).
+###For more information, head on to the [wiki](https://github.com/tghosgor/threadpool11/wiki/).
 There is also a demo application in repository.